Airplane seats shine in the sunlight through the plane window

 Seat selection fees are the toughest to circumvent.
 Airline credit cards don’t give free seat selection.

-- Family seating: Under pressure from the Biden Administration, a growing number of airlines now seat families together without an extra fee, even with basic economy tickets.
+• Family seating: Under pressure from the Biden Administration, a growing number of airlines adopted the fee-free family seating practice, which seats families together without an extra fee, even with basic economy tickets.
 Here’s the dashboard for which airlines are best for family seating.

-- Negotiate when you get bumped: If you get bumped from a flight, there’s a secret menu of things you can negotiate in addition to future travel credit.
-My favorite is asking for a business class (or at least premium economy) seat on my replacement flight.
+• Negotiate when you get bumped: If you get bumped from a flight, there’s a secret menu of things you can negotiate in addition to future travel credit.
+One of my favorites: asking for a business class (or at least premium economy) seat on my replacement flight.
 You won’t always get it, but if the airline is desperate for volunteers, your odds are good.

 Flight change fees